 The House of Prunier specialises in the art of ageing and blending, carefully source grapes directly from winegrowers and distillers all over Cognac, enabling them to select the best vintages from any cru.

-It was Claude Burnez, the Grandfather of the current generation, who had the idea of selecting exceptional stocks of Cognac and ageing them in government supervised cellars.
+It was Claude Burnez, the grandfather of the current generation, who had the idea of selecting exceptional stocks of Cognac and ageing them in government supervised cellars.
 This allows Prunier to produce and prove specific age-statement Cognacs.

-Opening aromas are very fine with orange peel, cedar, almond, linden flower.
+• The opening aromas are very fine with orange peel, cedar, almond, linden flower.

-The palate is full of beautiful, natural tannins of old oak combining with the aromas and a distinctive hazelnut flavour.
+• The palate is full of beautiful, natural tannins of old oak, combining with the aromas and a distinctive hazelnut flavour.

 • A long and gentle finish leaving you wanting another sip.

 Prunier 20 Years Old is best enjoyed neat.
 Sip slowly to reveal a Maison Prunier taste sensation that has been in development for 20 years.